 We learned about pathogen killing herbs, how to rotate them, and, after many teeny compromises, we finally learned how to be satisfied with a diet that is very different than the sugar-infused one that used to leave us craving for more!

 Bone broth soups and stews comprise an important part of our diet, even now, in the home stretch of our healing.

-It is my deep wish to share with you any information that will help you on your healing journey.
-Last year my first cookbook published, so I can now share with you the baked goods and treats that make our family’s every meal into a feast~ Eat Beautiful: Grain-free, Sugar-free, & Loving It.
+Several years ago my first cookbook published, so I can now share with you the baked goods and treats that make our family’s every meal into a feast — Eat Beautiful: Grain-free, Sugar-free, & Loving It.

 P.S.
 The diets I help implement vary slightly based on a client’s health diagnosis.
-I currently work with clients and help toward healing or improving the following conditions: interstitial cystitis, leaky gut, pathogen overgrowth or gut dysbiosis, gastroparesis, hormone imbalance/infertility, asthma, ADD, ADHD, autism, dyslexia, autoimmune diseases (I have had three!), Crohn’s Disease and ulcerative colitis, IBS, SIBO, and Parkinson’s disease.
+I currently work with clients and help toward healing or improving the following conditions: interstitial cystitis, leaky gut, pathogen overgrowth or gut dysbiosis, gastroparesis, hormone imbalance/infertility, asthma, ADD, ADHD, autism, dyslexia, autoimmune diseases (I have had five!), Crohn’s Disease and ulcerative colitis, IBS, SIBO, vitamin A toxicity and Parkinson’s disease.
 Again, I am not medically trained.
 My specialty, education and passion are in food, and by self-study and through healing my own family I act as a guide in implementing proper diets that have already been recommended by a healthcare practitioner.
 I am also happy to help create individualized meal plans.